Protected Areas Database

 These include national parks, national wildlife refuges, wilderness areas, nature preserves and other places designated for conservation.

 In addition a preliminary evaluation was completed of two other conservation place databases using their GIS shapefile datasets.
 These data will be further assessed in 2024 to determine which places add the greatest additional contribution to biodiversity conservation.
 The two datasets, with links to additional information are:

 Eight factors important for capturing and conserving natural diversity were evaluated for all protected areas, using GIS datasets with coverage of the lower 48 states.

 Size – The GIS-determined acreage of the protected area.
 Larger areas have greater species richness and better accommodate large-scale natural disturbances.
 Data Source: USGS PAD-US

-Ecosystem diversity – The existing vegetation type for over 700 natural upland and wetland ecological systems.
+Ecosystem diversity – The existing vegetation type for over 700 natural upland and wetland ecological systems in the lower 48 states.
 Variety for each area.
 Data Source: LANDFIRE

 Imperiled species – Habitat suitability for over 2200 endangered, threatened or imperiled species.
 Average of maximum and mean values for each area.
 Data Source: NatureServe

 Degree of human modification (aka human footprint)– Combined degree of human settlement, agriculture, transportation, mining & energy production, and electrical infrastructure.
 Mean value for each area.
 Data Source: NASA